shredEngineer/MagnetiCalc/README.md

 **What does MagnetiCalc do?**

-MagnetiCalc calculates the magnetic field of arbitrary coils in vacuum, examples included.
+MagnetiCalc calculates the magnetic flux density, vector potential, energy and self-inductance of arbitrary coils in vacuum, examples included.
 Inside a VisPy/OpenGL-accelerated PyQt5 GUI, the static magnetic flux density (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{B}" alt="B">-field due to DC currents, in units of <i>Tesla</i>) is displayed in interactive 3D, using multiple metrics for highlighting the field properties.
-Alternatively, the magnetic vector potential<br>
+Alternatively, the magnetic vector potential
 (<img src="https://render.githubusercontent.com/render/math?math=\mathbf{A}" alt="A">-field,
 in units of <i>Tesla-meter</i>) may be displayed.
-All parameters and presets can interactively be changed inside the GUI.
-There is also an experimental feature to calculate the coil's energy and self-inductance.

 **Who needs MagnetiCalc?**